Here are the steps of your journey as a 1 for 2 Foundation scholar

 > Actively participate in gathering by interacting with other scholars, advisory members, and guest speakers

 > Actively participate in a few Foundation events each academic year

-A four day weekend with scholars, directors and graduated scholars.
+A four day weekend with scholars, advisory members and graduated scholars.

 Due to COVID-19, the gathering will be taking place online instead of in person.
 Below is the agenda from 2019 that took place in person.

 > Arrive at the gathering location in the evening

 > Session One: Foundation Mission, Vision, Values